Strategies to End HomelessnessStrategies to End Homelessness works to end homelessness in Greater Cincinnati

 In addition, Strategies to End Homelessness also runs the Central Access Point Hotline to direct homeless people or those about to be homeless to these partners.
 Also, we monitor the success of the entire coordinated effort to end homelessness in Greater Cincinnati.

-How many homeless people are in Greater Cincinnati?
+How many people are experiencing homelessness in Greater Cincinnati?

-Defining Homelessness, people who are: 1) unsheltered, sleeping in a place not meant for human habitation (on the streets, under a bridge, in a car), 2) residing in an emergency shelter, or 3) are fleeing domestic violence.
+Defining homelessness as people who are: 1) unsheltered, sleeping in a place not meant for human habitation (on the streets, under a bridge, in a car), 2) residing in an emergency shelter, or 3) are fleeing domestic violence.

 • 6,142 people experienced homelessness in Cincinnati in 2023 a 12.6% decrease since 2019